imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 Guess what?
 The next night, from my mother's story, his body temperature rose to 37°C. The next day, he was brought to the emergency room in a hospital.
 The doctors/nurses did tests (including roentgen) and showed us the result.
 What I could say is, what people posted on social media weren't lies.
 There were a lot of "white stuff" on my father's lungs.
 His blood-oxygen saturation was around 70% when he arrived, so he needed some machines to help him breath.
 We could only pray from that moment, and unfortunately, I went home with my mother along with my father's driver.
 Along the road, she quoted again this "Doctor Ronal" and it made me sick.
 I just stayed quiet and hoped I wouldn't lose my temper.

+This was why I was really mad when there was a doctor who said that [there relationship between health and happiness aren't confirmed scientifically yet](https://www.instagram.com/p/CFEyUDcnstM/).
+If what he said reached my mother, who knew what she could have done.
+Maybe she would have treated my father worse, using the doctor's argument as an excuse.

 The next day, my brother asked me to go to my parents' house to get my father's luggage (which he prepared the day before going to the emergency room) and his phone.
 However, when I told my mother so, my mother said lines like, "Why do we need his phone?
 Your brother is just the same like your father, he won't listen to me.
 He's heading towards insolence".
 The "insolence" word was what triggered my panic attack, again.
 I had been threatened with "insolence" words in the past, so reading that word again from her really spiked my stress levels up.

 I turned off my phone for 1 day.
 I could only remember having "numb" feeling the whole day.
 I didn't feel like living.